fajkoson/swapi/README.md

 ## Examples of usage
 - eg1.: swpackage
 - eg2.: swpackage --interval 3 (default interval is 5 sec)
+- eg3.: tests (this will run all the tests prepared in pytest)

 ## Implemented functionalities (more in .docs/origtask.md)